mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-7.0.0-Release-Notes.md

 have been removed.
 The first two were ineffective, the latter three are replaced by `master_conditions` and `slave_conditions`.

+The `/v1/maxscale/tasks/` endpoint has been removed from the REST-API.

 ## Deprecated Features

 ## New Features